comses/model-packages/boltzmann/config/reprozip/README.md

 # experiments/unpack-output
 ```

 Now you can rerun the experiment or export any results.

-You may want to run something like
+Below are some examples of using

+### Using Docker Volume Mounts to Save Data

 ```
-reprounzip docker run experiment --cmdline bash
+reprounzip docker run <experiment-directory> --cmdline /busybox ash
 ```

 To start an interactive session and then run one of the previous command line invocations like